thomasstreet/angular-data-access/README.md

   });
 ```

-So now we update a flag before we start loading things and flip it back once loading is complete.
+So now we update a flag saying "this field is loading!" (`true`) before we start loading things and flip it back to "this field is NOT loading!" (`false`) once loading is complete.
 In our controller, if we call `loading.isLoading('SFStreetNames')`, we'll get the status we're looking for.
-We can wire that up to an ng-show in our view, and boom, we've got a loading indicator.
+We can wire that up to an `ng-show` in our view, and boom, we've got a loading indicator.

+Note that we're wrapping our loading check into another function in our controller so that we are ensured that we're pointing to a *reference* to our data rather than just evaluating once to a primitive value.

 Controller:
 `app/scripts/controllers/better-example.js`